 Update #3: Push down posts about friends liking and commenting on places

-When first announced, this news was absolutely terrifying for publishers who relied on second hand reach!
+When first announced, this news was absolutely terrifying for publishers who relied on a second-hand reach!
 No more leveraging through likes and comments from just a bunch of active fans.
-Updates about your friends liking or commenting on certain pages or posts is now pushed down the news feed or may not appear at all!
+Updates about your friends liking or commenting on certain pages or posts are now pushed down the news feed or may not appear at all!

 A large fan base without active users is of zero value.
 Publishers now need active users more than ever and it’s so beautifully simple: Content Marketing.
 Now, more than ever, you need quality and effective content to drive engagement.

 “Content Marketing is all the marketing that’s left”

 People engage with content they resonate with.
 Therefore it’s essential to bring your content to a raw, humane level and appeal to your customers’ emotions.
 If you want to survive social media, you have to do it right.
 Read more about improving your social media presence here.